GitHub Logo HIP-1: Hiero Improvement Proposal Process

 Note on Hedera Adoption

-While the Hiero Technical Steering Committee (TSC) decides on Accepting or Rejecting HIPs, there is an optional set of headers (hedera-reviewed-date, hedera-approval-status) to note if/when Hedera decides to adopt the HIP for its own mainnet.
-If Hedera chooses not to adopt, the hedera-approval-status can be set to Rejected.
+While the Hiero Technical Steering Committee (TSC) decides on Approving or Rejecting HIPs into the Hiero codebase, there is an optional set of headers (needs-hedera-review, hedera-reviewed-on, hedera-acceptance-status) to note if/when Hedera decides to Accept the HIP to be included on mainnet.
+If Hedera chooses not to adopt, the hedera-acceptance-status can be set to Not Accepted.
+The HIP maintainer is responsible for updating these fields.

 HIP Types